telerik/blazor-docs/components/progressbar/labels.md

 ### Visible

-The `Visible` parameter takes a `boolean` and controls whether the labels of the Progress Bar are visible and defaults to `true`.
+The `Visible` parameter takes a `boolean` value and controls whether the labels of the Progress Bar are visible and defaults to `true`.

 ### Position